Below, the PennWest Edinboro Police Department provides answers to some of the more frequently asked questions it receives from students and parents.

 Criminally, you can expect to face a District Magistrate, where you will have the choice of pleading guilty or not guilty.
 If you plead guilty, the fine and costs will be set by the District Magistrate and you will be required to pay that amount.
 The maximum fine is $300 plus costs and/or 90 days in jail.

 If you plead not guilty, the District Magistrate will set a hearing date within 10 days of your request.
 At that hearing, you will present your side of the incident, which would include any witnesses or evidence that would be pertinent to your case.
 You are also afforded the opportunity to have an attorney represent you.

 If you are found guilty, you'll be required to pay the set fine and costs.
 In addition, the following operator's license revocation will occur (any multiple sentences imposed shall be served consecutively):

 A record of this arrest will be maintained by the University Police for review by any potential employer, should a background check be requested.

 The court may require you to complete a program of alcohol education, intervention or counseling.
-The University has made this a requirement if you are charged with this offense while a student at Edinboro University.
+The University has made this a requirement if you are charged with this offense while a student at PennWest Edinboro.